 DAC6 defines two categories of intermediaries: promoters and service providers.
-The Latvian draft legislation defines intermediaries by reference to the same two categories.
-According to the Latvian draft legislation, an intermediary is a person who meets at least one of the following conditions:
+The Latvian final legislation defines intermediaries by reference to the same two categories.

+According to the Latvian final legislation, an intermediary is a person who meets at least one of the following conditions:

-- The person is a tax resident of Latvia - The person has a permanent establishment in Latvia through which services are provided in connection with the cross-border arrangement - The person is established in Latvia or its activities are regulated by the regulatory enactments Latvia - The person is a member of a professional association, foundation or board related to legal, tax or advisory services in Latvia
+- ▶ The person is a tax resident of Latvia. - ► The person has a permanent establishment in Latvia through which services are provided in connection with the cross-border arrangement. - ► The person is established in Latvia or its activities are regulated by the regulatory enactments of Latvia. - ► The person is a member of a professional association, foundation or board related to legal, tax or other advisory services in Latvia.

 Therefore, only intermediaries with nexus to Latvia are expected to have a reporting obligation in Latvia.
-According to the explanation attached to the draft legislation, the obligation to report cross-border arrangements is primarily imposed on the intermediary, but in the absence of an intermediary, the reporting obligations shifts to the relevant taxpayer in respect of the cross-border arrangement.
+The obligation to report cross-border arrangements is primarily imposed on the intermediary, but in the absence of an intermediary, the reporting obligations shifts to the relevant taxpayer in respect of the cross-border arrangement.

-The Latvian draft legislation does not explicitly comment on whether employees or partners of a legal entity which is acting as an intermediary could themselves be regarded as intermediaries for the purposes of the MDR legislation.
+The Latvian final legislation does not explicitly comment on whether employees or partners of a legal entity which is acting as an intermediary could themselves be regarded as intermediaries for the purposes of the MDR legislation.

-The Latvian draft legislation also does not provide explanation on whether an entity housing a so-called "in-house" tax team could be regarded as an intermediary in circumstances where it undertakes intermediary type activities for another group entity.
+The Latvian final legislation also does not provide explanation on whether an entity housing a so-called "in-house" tax team could be regarded as an intermediary in circumstances where it undertakes intermediary type activities for another group entity.